 One of the simplest ways to understand Chiang Dao is to visit the local Tuesday morning market.

 Markets in Northern Thailand often reveal the cultural mix of the surrounding region, and Chiang Dao is no exception.
-The valley sits near several ethnic communities, including Tai Yai (Shan) groups whose food and crafts appear regularly in local markets.
+As this Chiang Dao guide highlights, the valley sits near several ethnic communities, including Tai Yai (Shan) groups whose food and crafts appear regularly in local markets.

 Walking through the stalls, you’ll see ingredients and dishes that differ slightly from those commonly found in central Thailand.